junxit/us-congress-bills-112/bill.md

 ---
 legis-num: S. 300
-congress: 112th CONGRESS
+congress: One Hundred Twelfth Congress of the United States of America
 session: 2d Session
-chamber: In the House of Representatives, U. S.,
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # S. 300

-That the bill from the Senate (S. 300) entitled “An Act to prevent abuse of Government charge cards.”, do pass with the following
+> To prevent abuse of Government charge cards.

-*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title